-When I was working in research, whenever I needed an online molecular biology tool Pedro’s Molecular Biology Search and Analysis Tools would always be the first place I would go to.
+When I was working in research, whenever I needed an online molecular biology tool, Pedro’s Molecular Biology Search and Analysis Tools would always be the first place I would go to.
 Pedro Maldonado Coutinho generated the list when he was a graduate student at Iowa State University of Science and Technology, he has however moved on and is now a professor of Glycogenomics in Marseille, France.
-Good for him but unfortunately Pedro´s List has therefore not been maintained since.
+Good for him but unfortunately Pedro´s List has not been maintained since.
 Several alternative sites are available that maintain good lists of links to molecular biology tools that you may want to check out, see below.
 For literature searches look at my blog on searching the medical literature.

 Molecular Biology tools – sites with links

-Currently the best site available with links to tools for analysis of DNA, RNA, protein, carbohydrates, metabolomics, genomics, transcription, etc: Internet sources for molecular biologists maintained by Andrew Kropinski (University of Guelph, Ontario, Canada).
+Another site with links to tools for analysis of DNA, RNA, protein, carbohydrates, metabolomics, genomics, transcription, etc: Internet sources for molecular biologists maintained by Andrew Kropinski (University of Guelph, Ontario, Canada).

 Links to tools for sequence analysis, primer design, restriction analysis, as well as various bioinformatics resources: The Bio-Web, this is a non-commercial, educational site.